Bonelab/bonelab-website/_posts/2024-08-19-vertebral-fractures.md

 the fracture a grade based on Genant classification.
 Once the ML model is developed, it could be used on RETRO2 to create associations with fracture risk and individuals with various spinal conditions (Schmorl’s Nodes, Ankylosing Spondylitis, Diffuse Idiopathic Skeletal Hyperostosis, etc.).
-Or could be integrated into the entire opportunistic CT pipeline, since clinicians would be interested in finding ways to identify fractures opportunistically.
+Alternatively, it could be integrated into the entire opportunistic CT pipeline, since clinicians would be interested in finding ways to identify fractures opportunistically.